anduleh/anduleh/README.md

 ## Hello World!
 I'm Andrew Li 👋

 I am a Site Reliability Engineer at Microsoft who works on backend messaging services for Microsoft Teams.
-I am also a certified Solutions Architect for Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
+I am also a certified AWS Professional Solutions Architect and GCP Professional DevOps Engineer.
+My cloud-native toolkit includes vendor-neutral technologies such as Linux, Docker, Kubernetes, and Terraform as well.
+In the past, I have worked in: web development, tech support, project management, system administration, and more.
+Currently, the tools and technologies I use every day are Windows, Azure, Visual Studio, .NET, and PowerShell.
+Naturally, I wear many hats.

 ## 📘 About Me